spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/01-aws.md

 3. A Network Address Translation (NAT) Gateway is created in the public subnet of each AZ, to allow nodes in the private subnet to be able to go out to the internet or call other AWS services.

 4. An Internet Gateway (IG) is created for each Virtual Private Cloud (VPC), to allow Secure Shell Protocol (SSH) access to the bastion node for debugging purposes.
 SSH into Kubernetes nodes is only available through the bastion node.
-A bastion node helps to provide access to the Amazon Elastic Compute Cloud (EC2) instances.
-This is because the EC2 instances are created in a private subnet and the bastion node operates as a secure, single point of entry into the infrastructure.
+In addition, a bastion node helps to provide access to the Amazon Elastic Compute Cloud (EC2) instances.
+This is because the EC2 instances are created in a private subnet, and the bastion node operates as a secure, single point of entry into the infrastructure.
 The bastion node can be accessed via SSH or Remote Desktop (RDP).

 5. The Kubernetes API Server endpoint is accessible through an Elastic Load Balancing (ELB), which load balances across all the control plane nodes.